 5 Steps to Bad Ass

-1) Connect with grumpy brides and solve their problem.
+1) Connect with grumpy brides and solve their problems.

 In the case of Stone Fox Bride, Molly Guy was her own disgruntled bride avatar.
 Her problem: lack of non-traditional bridal fashions.
 She saw a gaping void in the bridal market for edgy, non-traditional fashions and filled it.